-- 2. Turn on the power.
-The switch is on the lower left-hand side of the x-ray machine. - 3.
-Turn on the computer and start the xray program.
-The xray program should be located on the laboratory desktop computers.
-Starting in 2023, the laboratory computers now have the Cassy software used to operate the x-ray machines.
+- 2. Turn the power on the X-ray machine.
+The switch is on the lower left-hand side. - 3.
+Turn on the computer and start the X-Ray Apparatus program.
+The X-Ray Apparatus program should be located on the laboratory desktop computers.
+Starting in 2024, the laboratory computers in STEM-221 and STEM-222 have the Cassy software used to operate the x-ray machines.
 Make sure that the USB cable between the computer and the x-ray machine are connected before running the Cassy program. - 4.
-Once the xray program is running, you must perform a calibration run.
+Once the X-Ray Apparatus program is running, you must perform a calibration run.
 Push the Zero button on the front panel of the machine.
 This will zero both the crystal angle and Geiger-Muller tube angle.
-Go to the settings in the xray program and click on the calibration tab.
+Go to the settings in the X-Ray program and click on the calibration tab.
 This procedure will take 1-2 minutes.
 You will see the x-ray tube glowing while the x-rays are generated for the calibration run.
 When the calibration is complete, click on the "adopt" tab to accept the calibration.
 You only have to do the calibration once and you can continue to collect all the measurements you need.
 If either the machine or the computer are disconnected, or turned off and then turned on, you must perform another calibration run. - 5.
 Now you are ready to proceed with taking data. - 6.
 I would suggest taking a first run with the following parameters to get the "lay of the land."
 Set U = 30kV.
 Set I=0.8mA.
 Set the lower and upper range of the angles (β) to be 3.0° to 30°.
 Set the rotational step size $\Delta\beta$ =0.2°.
 Start taking data by clicking on the Take Measurement button in the upper-left tabs in the software program.
 Sit back and watch the x-ray machine take your data.